 Classified in the UK as a Red List species under the Birds of Conservation Concern review.

 Nests on cliffs and islands at scattered locations around the coast of Scotland, northern England, south-west England and Wales.

 March – August

-The puffin is also known as the ‘sea parrot’ due to its brightly coloured bill.
-Part of their breeding plumage, this bill is shed in winter.
+- The puffin is also known as the ‘sea parrot’ due to its brightly coloured bill.
 It is serrated to hold fish in place; one puffin was recorded having 83 small sandeels in its bill!

 - The scientific name Fratercula arctica means “little brother of the north” in Latin.
 This may be because a puffin’s black and white feathers look like religious robes.